...

 Dr. Pepper was born in San Francisco and attended UC Berkeley and then Medical and Graduate School in Iowa.
 Returning to California, he practiced and taught full spectrum Family Medicine with UCSF for 30+ years, working in Fresno, San Francisco and Contra Costa Counties.
 1,000 births and 1,000 deaths one could say – with thousands of Families in between… in the ER, Hospital and Outpatient Clinics – always with a focus on Family and Community.

-He has a long interest in Psychedelics and completed a graduate program with this focus at CIIS in 2023.
+He has a long interest in Psychedelics and completed the CPTR program through CIIS in 2023.
 He is passionate about helping people think about how to craft their second half of life with meaning, including planning for a natural End of Life process that is not over medicalized.
 He believes that a well planned End of Life allows people to live well.
 More about his work can be found here.

 He brings his expertise in clinical assessment, and the tools that support this to working with the Team at Oakland DBT and Mindfulness Center to develop best practices for working with clients seeking expanded state treatment.
 He collaborates with his wife who also works with clients in Expanded States.
 He enjoys his 4 children, gardening, hiking, and community.